The Interpolating Information Criterion for Overparameterized Models: Bayesian Duality

 On the other hand, the Ehresmann condition does \textit{not} hold for linear models, but can be easier to verify in other cases.
 Much like strong duality (Lemma \ref{lem:Duality}), if $\Theta$ is compact, then the Ehresmann condition always holds.
 Otherwise, it is satisfied, for example, if there exists a monotone increasing function $\varphi:\mathbb{R}_+ \to \mathbb{R}_+$ such that $\varphi(x) \to \infty$ as $x \to +\infty$ and $\|F(x)\| \geq \varphi(\|x\|)$ for all $\|x\| > r$.
 We note that this is more general than conditions imposed in similar work \cite{de2021quantitative}.

 Analogous to augmented Lagrangian duality, we formulate a dual representation of the marginal likelihood by integrating over the level sets of $F$.
 A local approximation around an interpolator can then be obtained by taking a limit in the temperature $\gamma$, and then concentrating over the dual variables.
-While the disintegration theorem implies that stratification of the integral for the marginal likelihood over level sets is possible, it fails to provide any insight into properties of the disintegrated measures.
-Instead, we appeal to the coarea formula, which is stated as Theorem~\ref{thm:coarea} in Appendix~\ref{sec:gmt} for the reader's convenience.
+Here we appeal to the coarea formula, which is stated as Theorem~\ref{thm:coarea} in Appendix~\ref{sec:gmt} for the reader's convenience.
 This result enables us to define the following representation of the marginal likelihood in terms of a \emph{dual model} over $\mathbb{R}^{mn}$.
 We remark that such a representation is also true in the underparameterized setting, provided by the area formula (Appendix~\ref{sec:gmt}, Theorem~\ref{thm:area}), although this representation is typically unnecessary.
 For brevity, we let $p_{n,\gamma}(y \vert \theta, x) = \prod_{i=1}^n p_\gamma(y_i \vert \theta, x_i)$.

 \begin{proposition}[\textsc{Bayesian Duality}] Let Assumption \ref{ass:Base} hold and $d > mn$.
 The following two marginal likelihoods are \emph{equivalent}: \begin{itemize} \item $\mathcal{Z}_{n,\gamma}$ corresponding to the model with likelihood $p_{n,\gamma}(y\vert x, \theta)$ and prior $\pi(\theta)$ over $\theta \in \Theta \subseteq \mathbb{R}^d$ \item $\mathcal{Z}^\star_{n,\gamma}$ corresponding to the model with likelihood $p_{n,\gamma}^\star(y\vert z)$ and prior $\pi^\star(z)$ over $z \in \mathbb{R}^{mn}$, where